zumiez/bimbly/README.md

 require 'bimbly'
 ```

-The rest of this documentaiton will be focused on the *interactive* aspect of this library to show the extent of its usefullness.
+The rest of this documentation will be focused on the *interactive* aspect of this library to show the extent of its usefullness, though the library is just as powerful in scripts as well.
 To remove some unwanted clutter in `irb` that happens because of the returned objects during use, you can turn off the echo in `irb` with:

 ```
 conf.echo = false